nguyensjsu/sp22-202-code-brewers/weekly journals/Haard Shah.md

 ## Week 2

-**Work done last week**: Suggested Strategy pattern which can be implemented in the project.
-Here, Strategy would be implemented as different levels of the game.
-There would exist different maps and also speed of the car would be different in the respective maps which can handled as different strategies while implementing in Greenfoot.
+**Work done last week**: Researched on different kinds of games that can be implemented and finalized on the car dodging game with specifications to be discussed in the weekly meeting.

-**Work to do**: Decide actors that would included in the project scope and start building the main screen of the project along with the mini-world in GreenFoot.
+**Work to do**: Suggest design patterns which can be implemented in the project.
+Also, discuss on the platform on which the game needs to be implemented based on the known information regarding the project and perform some basic research with respect to that.

 **Blockers**: Not finalizing the design patterns to be implemented in the first week meant that research on Greenfoot was pushed back by a week.